Manoj-rsr/testexercise/README.md

 created repo in Github
 initilazed git in project path added remote origin to local repo
 Imported local project to my github created repo

+## commit history:

+1. Moved all files to git hub(initial commit) once all test passed in My local
+2. Documented in ReadME.md for implementation of page and test layer 3.Logger file implementation
+4.Helper Methods
+5.Github Configuration
+5.Extent reports (in Test layer and console info for output)